 For instance, let's assume you have invested Rs.
 1 lakh in a mutual fund and set up an SWP with a monthly withdrawal frequency of Rs.
 1,000.
 Depending on the fund's performance, you will receive Rs.
 1,000 each month until the invested capital is exhausted or the SWP is terminated.

-Capital Preservation: Unlike lump-sum withdrawals, SWP allows investors to maintain their investment positions and benefit from potential market gains, thereby preserving their capital.
+Capital Preservation: Unlike lump-sum withdrawals, an SWP allows investors to maintain their investment positions and benefit from potential market gains, thereby preserving their capital.

-The taxation regulations remain constant and are contingent upon whether the fund falls under the category of equity or non-equity funds.
+Taxation regulations remain constant and are contingent upon whether the fund falls under the category of equity or non-equity funds.
 Equity funds invest at least 65 percent in domestic equities, whereas the remaining funds are classified as non-equity funds.
 The tax implications are as follows:

 Financial Goals and Needs: Clearly define your financial goals and identify your specific needs for a regular income.
 Whether it's funding retirement expenses, covering living costs, or supporting a specific financial objective, understanding your requirements will help determine the appropriate withdrawal amount.